-Entering freshman will be required to complete Entrance Counseling and the Master Promissory Note (MPN).
-This is an online process at https://studentloans.gov.
+Entering freshman will be required to complete LoanEntrance Counseling, Annual Student Loan Acknowledgment, and the Master Promissory Note (MPN).
+This is an online process at www.studentaid.org.
 Information regarding this process is included with the Award Notification.

 Direct Loans: Previous Borrower: